 I had to make a correction to what I wrote yesterday about the U.S. Power Problem.
 It was 2012 that Donald Trump thought seriously about making a run for the presidency.
 That change in the timeline is significant to the story of Jared Kushner, the Trump Administration, the Russians and the spy story set up by or through the FBI.
-It’s also significant in the timeline of my research on intermodal commerce zones and Chinese investment in the U.S. which began in 2010 and has continued since then.
+It’s also significant in the timeline of my research on intermodal commerce zones and Chinese investment in the U.S. which came to light in 2010 in Idaho and has continued since then.

 Russia has an economy that is dependent upon the sale of oil.

 According to an article in the Washington Post, there is a discrepancy between the Russian bank’s account of the meeting with Jared Kushner and Jared Kushner’s account of the meeting.
 The following are excerpts from the article:

 ST. PETERSBURG, Russia — The White House and a Russian state-owned bank have very different explanations for why the bank’s chief executive and Jared Kushner held a secret meeting during the presidential transition in December.